databricks/simr/README.md

 to ``simr`` or setting the Hadoop configuration parameter `simr.cluster.slots`.

+## Network Configuration

+SIMR expects its different components to communicate over the network, which requires opening ports for communication.
+SIMR does not have a set of static ports, as this would prevent multiple SIMR jobs from executing simultaneously.
+Instead the ports are in the [Ephemeral Range](http://en.wikipedia.org/wiki/Ephemeral_port).
+For SIMR to function properly ports in the ephemeral range should be opened.

 ## Advanced Configuration

 The following sections are targeted at users who aim to run SIMR on versions of Hadoop for which